bigtreetech/docs/docs/Panda_Breath.md

 **Installation Steps for P Series**

-1. Remove the top glass panel and place the printed riser on the top of the printer.
+1.Remove the top glass panel and place the printed riser on the top of the printer.

 <img src=img/PandaBreath/Pinstall01.jpg width="500"/>

-2. Locate and remove the mounting screw at the center of the right-side crossbar using a screwdriver.
+2.Locate and remove the mounting screw at the center of the right-side crossbar using a screwdriver.

 <img src=img/PandaBreath/Pinstall02.jpg width="500"/>

-3. Align the bottom mounting tabs of Panda Breath with the printer's alignment posts.
+3.Align the bottom mounting tabs of Panda Breath with the printer's alignment posts.

 <img src=img/PandaBreath/Pinstall03.jpg width="500"/>

-4. Fasten Panda Breath using the included M3×8 self-tapping screws.
+4.Fasten Panda Breath using the included M3×8 self-tapping screws.

 >**Important**<br>
  Tighten all screws securely, but avoid using excessive force.
 Over-tightening can strip the threads or crack the housing.

 <img src=img/PandaBreath/Pinstall04.jpg width="500"/>

-5. Route and secure the power cable using the included cable clips, following the reference diagram.
+5.Route and secure the power cable using the included cable clips, following the reference diagram.

 <img src=img/PandaBreath/Pinstall05.jpg width="500"/>

-6. Pass the cable through the rear opening in the printed riser.
+6.Pass the cable through the rear opening in the printed riser.

 <img src=img/PandaBreath/Pinstall06.jpg width="500"/>